 - a maximum $1,000 fine.

-Note these penalties are for every firearm that you sell, lease, or transfer without a permit.14
+Note that these penalties are for every firearm you sell, lease, or transfer without a permit.14

 4. Can I carry either a loaded firearm or an unloaded firearm?

-Penal Code 25850 PC makes it a crime to carry a loaded firearm in a vehicle or public place.15
+Penal Code 25850 PC makes carrying a loaded firearm in a vehicle or public place is a crime.15

-Similarly, Penal Code 26350 PC makes it a crime to carry both loaded and unloaded handguns in public.16
+Similarly, Penal Code 26350 PC makes carrying both loaded and unloaded handguns in public is a crime.16

 A violation of either statute is typically charged as a misdemeanor.
 The crimes are punishable by: